Benue State: Zone C

-The Igbo have a few communities at the bothering local governments with Enugu state state, The Akweya have a few communities too.
+The Igbo have a few communities at the local governments bordering with Enugu state state, The Akweya have a few communities too.

 Local Government Areas

 The state is populated by several ethnic groups: Tiv, Idoma, Igede, Etulo, Ufia Orring, Abakpa, Jukun, Igbo, Akweya, hausa and Nyifon.

-Most of the Tiv and idoma people are farmers while the inhabitants of the river areas engage in fishing as their primary or important secondary occupation.
+Most of the Tiv and Idoma people are farmers while the inhabitants of the river areas engage in fishing as their primary or important secondary occupation.
 The people of the state are famous for their cheerful and hospitable disposition as well as rich cultural heritage.